Code-Institute-Submissions/Gurmali-rock-paper-scissors/README.md

 # Rock Paper scissors

-Rock paper scissors is a game originating from china.
-It's is usualy played by hand between two people.
+Rock paper scissors is a game originating from China.
+It's is usually played by hand between two people.
 Rock smashes scissors, scissors cuts paper and paper covers rock.

 It's a simple game any two people can play.
-And if you dont have a friend to play with, this Program allows you to play against a cumputer.
+And if you don't have a friend to play with, this Program allows you to play against a computer.

 [This is a link to the live version of my project](https://rock-paper-scissors-gurmali.herokuapp.com/)